Public Governance, Performance and Accountability Rule 2014 section 16EA(e)

 - Processing cost per grant.

-Key activities that are transactional in nature (such as the processing of welfare or grant payments, the operation of call centres or revenue collection functions) lend themselves to efficiency measurement, in addition to the measurement of outputs and effectiveness to provide a complete picture of the performance of the entity.
+Activities that are transactional in nature (such as the processing of welfare or grant payments, the operation of call centres or revenue collection functions) lend themselves to efficiency measurement.

 What is an effectiveness measure?

-Measures of effectiveness assess how well an entity has delivered on its purposes.
-That is, whether the activities of the entity have had the intended impact, policy objective, or contributed to achieving the purpose.
+That is, whether the activities of the entity have had the intended impact and policy objective in contributing to achieving the entity's purposes.

-- the change in literacy rates as a result of activities focused on raising the national reading standards in primary school children; or
+- the change in literacy rates as a result of activities focused on raising the national reading standards in primary school children

 - the change in the number of workplace injuries as a result of work health and safety regulation aimed at reducing workplace injuries.